bmacnaughton/testeachversion/README.md

 - -s, --suppress - Set `-s false` to output errors to terminal
 - -v, --version - Show the version and exit

+There are options to change the output filenames but the humanize logs program will not find the summary logs then so use at your own risk.

 ### Interpreting the results

 Two logs are generated - a summary log and a details log.
 The details log contains the output from each test run and can be used to better understand how and why specific tests failed.
 The summary log is in JSON format and captures the tests that were skipped, passed, and failed.
 It can be interpreted using `humanize-log.js` (which is linked as `node_modules/.bin/humanize`).